Beckham law: Conditions

-Individuals cannot invoke the Beckham law if they resided in Spain in the previous 10 years prior to settling in Spain.
+Individuals cannot invoke the Beckham law if they resided in Spain in the previous 5 years (was 10 years) prior to settling in Spain.

 They must have relocated to Spain to take up employment under a contract.

 Employment duties must be carried out in Spain, although working outside of Spain up to 15% of the time is permitted.

 The employer must either be a Spanish company or Spanish entity or if not a Spanish resident then the employer must operate through a permanent establishment in Spain.

 The income derived from employment is not deemed exempt under Spanish income tax law.